c-steel/cochrane-library-crawler/README.md

     - The implementation will be specific to the page and data you are extracting from it.

 ### Cochrane specific components

+- CochraneExtractors is an object that contains static implementations of the WebDataExtractor used to obtain specific data from the Cochrane website.
+    - It contains: topicLinkExtractor, reviewExtractor, nextPageLinkExtractor, and expectedReviewCountExtractor
+    - These extractors use Jsoup to obtain the data from the HTML.

+- CochraneCrawler is the main class that encapsulates all of the work.
+It delegates much of the work to CochraneTopics, but it contains the high-level interface and fixed data (such as URLs).

+- CochraneTopics actually performs most of the work.

+- CochraneReview, CochraneReviews, and CochraneTopicLinks are simple classes that encapsulate data and provide some helper functions.

 ### Automated testing